 You'll also want to review the event map available before the event so you know where you're going, and be sure to see the DD drop-off/pickup locations, too.

 Your ticket purchase directly benefits local Indiana breweries by funding the nonprofit Brewers of Indiana Guild, founded in 2000 by some of Indiana's original microbrewers and dedicated to supporting Hoosier brewers through legislative, marketing, and educational efforts.

 Ticket proceeds are reinvested in projects like the Drink Indiana Beer app, DrinkIN magazine, and the Indiana Craft Brewers Conference.
-Plus, it's costly to pay breweries for their beer and to put on a fun and safe beer festival featuring 100+ breweries and hundreds of beers.
+Plus, paying breweries for beer and putting on a fun and safe beer festival featuring dozens of breweries and hundreds of beers isn't cheap.

-$3 of every ticket sold benefits our charity partner, Leukemia & Lymphoma Society of Indiana, which received more than $13,000 from 2016 ticket sales.
+$3 of every ticket sold benefits our charity partner, the nonprofit Leukemia and Lymphoma Society of Indiana and Little Red Door Cancer Agency

 For more about the importance of choosing locally organized beer festivals, check out our series, "Why does 'local' matter when it comes to craft beer and beer fests?"

 Tickets are available here.

 Want a chance to win tickets?
 Check out the #INBeerFest hashtag on Twitter and Instagram, and follow your favorite Indiana breweries on Facebook for chances to win.